CirclesUBI/circles-handbook/docs/developers/tutorials/estimate-gas-cost.md

 4. **Get the hex data for the transaction**

-Now that you have the lists of tokenOwnerAddresses, srcs, dests and amounts, go to [the circles Hub on blockscout](https://blockscout.com/poa/xdai/address/0x29b9a7fBb8995b2423a71cC17cf9810798F6C543/write-contract)
+Now that you have the lists of `tokenOwnerAddresses`, `srcs`, `dests` and `amounts`, go to [the circles Hub on blockscout](https://blockscout.com/xdai/mainnet/address/0x29b9a7fBb8995b2423a71cC17cf9810798F6C543/transactions).
-In the write contract tab:
+In the "Write Contract" tab:
 - connect to your metamask account
 - use "3.transferThrough" and paste the value arrays from above
 - click "write"